Giorgio Vallortigara: Biography

-found cerebral lateralization in lower vertebrates, such as fish and amphibians.
-Many of his articles have been published in Nature, Science, Current Biology, PNAS.
+where he found cerebral lateralization in lower vertebrates, such as fish and amphibians.
+Many of his articles have been published in Nature, Science, Current Biology, and PNAS.

-He was scientific director of the Interdepartmental Center for Mind and Brain (CIMEC) in Trento, until the first half of 2015.
+He was the scientific director of the Interdepartmental Center for Mind and Brain (CIMEC) in Trento, until the first half of 2015.

-In 2013 he was awarded the Ferrari Soave Award with the following citation: "The main scientific interests of Prof. Giorgio Vallortigara concern the analysis of spatial cognition in birds and the mechanisms underlying their geometric representation.
+In 2013, he was awarded the Ferrari Soave Award with the following citation: "The main scientific interests of Prof. Giorgio Vallortigara concern the analysis of spatial cognition in birds and the mechanisms underlying their geometric representation.
 He is particularly interested in the numerical cognition and the biological predisposition to the recognition of animated agents in various animal models.
 In these fields he has made original and innovative contributions of great international relevance."

 In 2016 he received the award for ethology Prix Geoffroy Saint Hilaire of the French Society for the Study of Animal Behavior and an honorary degree from the Ruhr University in Bochum, Germany.